superruzafa/visual-scala-reference/_en/functions/flatMap.md

 }
 ~~~

-`flatMap` creates a collection by applying the function `f` to each element and using the resulting elements as elements of the new collection.
+`flatMap` creates a collection by applying the function `f` to each element and using the resulting subelements as elements of the new collection.

 <figure class="diagram">
   <img src="images/flatMap.svg" alt="flatMap function">